jaegerwells/MSDS422/README.md

 In light of understanding the problem statement of determining the characteristics of viral news, we aim to understand this in a classification analysis as opposed to a regression analysis.
 Since ultimately we are interested in understanding the attributes of viral news, we selected the following model types to conduct our analysis:

 ```
-*Naive Bayes Gaussian Classifier
+* Naive Bayes Gaussian Classifier
-*Logistic Classification
+* Logistic Classification
-*Random Forest
+* Random Forest Classifier
-*KMeans Nearest Neighbor
+* KMeans Nearest Neighbor
 ```

 We evaluate each of these models in afew different ways.
-The first look at a confusion matrix of each type of model as well as producing ROC/AUC curves to understand accuracy.
+The first look at a confusion matrix to look at accuracy, such as the instances of True Positives/True Negatives and False Positives/False Negatives.
+We also are able to compare each type of model by producing ROC/AUC curves.

 ## Model deployment strategy